ceejbot/polyclay/README.md

 polyclay.mixin(ModelClass, MixinName);
 ```

-Mixin objects have two fields.
+Mixin objects have three fields.

 `properties`: A hash of property names & types, exactly as in a base model definition.
 `methods`: A hash of method names & implementations to add to the model prototype.